LogoElectromagnet Maker

 3. Validate release path and operating mode evidence

-Manufacturer guides define fail-safe behavior while ICC egress text adds release-path, manual control, and unlock-duration conditions.
+Manufacturer guides define fail-safe behavior while ICC/UL and NFPA guidance add release-path, manual control, and unlock-duration conditions; M62 instant-release claims and MG switch-topology warnings show design-vs-installation interaction risk.

 Action: Treat missing release proof, unlabeled push-to-exit path, or unclear unlock timing as unresolved risk.